EKHAM the Comics

 View All Stories

 - RT @cecamEvents: Join us this Thurs. at 15:00 CEST for the #CECAM-@nccr_marvel Classics lecture!
-Tony Ladd and Daan Frenkel will discuss th…79 days ago
+Tony Ladd and Daan Frenkel will discuss th…over a year ago

-- RT @FocusCoE: Here's a list of the innovations by the EU HPC Centres of Excellence, as spotted by the @InnoRadarEU ➡ https://t.co/UfSFLJy…83 days ago
+- RT @FocusCoE: Here's a list of the innovations by the EU HPC Centres of Excellence, as spotted by the @InnoRadarEU ➡ https://t.co/UfSFLJy…over a year ago

-- RT @NovaUCD: Join us at 10 am when @maguirepatr & @MackernanDonal will be in conversation with journalist Olive Keogh about their research…84 days ago
+- RT @NovaUCD: Join us at 10 am when @maguirepatr & @MackernanDonal will be in conversation with journalist Olive Keogh about their research…over a year ago

 - RT @cecamEvents: The last #CECAM Mixed-Gen instalment, on #ActivatedEvents, will take place on June 3, at 15:00 CEST.
-Alessandro Laio (SISS…85 days ago
+Alessandro Laio (SISS…over a year ago

-- RT @NovaUCD: Join us on May 13, 10 am when journalist Olive Keogh will be chatting with @maguirepatr and @MackernanDonal about their resear…90 days ago
+- RT @NovaUCD: Join us on May 13, 10 am when journalist Olive Keogh will be chatting with @maguirepatr and @MackernanDonal about their resear…over a year ago

 View All Modules of the Month